Replacing a Ballast in a Fluorescent Light

 The cover will then need to be worked out from the lamp holders on each end, but this is merely a matter of holding and turning it just right to clear them.
 The lamp holders do not normally need to be removed.

 Some lights may need to have the entire reflective shield removed after taking the lamps out, and there will be a variety of possible methods to do this.
 The shield may be screwed in place, it may have some of the small twist clamps or it might even need to have other pieces removed first.
 There is no standard method of "hiding" the ballast and it may require some head scratching to find it, but it is always possible.

-The switch can be turned off, turning the light off, but if you choose to do this rather than turning the breaker off at the panel it is suggested that you tape the switch(es) off with some electrical tape.
+The switch can be turned off, but if you choose to do this rather than turn the breaker off at the panel, it is suggested that you tape the switch(es) off with some electrical tape.
 It is too common to have someone else walk into the room and automatically flip the switch on as they do, just as you have your hands around the wires they are turning on.
 Make it obvious that the switch should not be turned on.

 However you choose to turn the power off, make sure it is off and will not be turned back on while you are working.
 Tape the switch off so it can't be turned on by accident or turn the breaker off and tape the panel door shut.
 You don't want to turn a breaker off and then have someone realize that the lights in another room are off, find the "tripped" breaker and turn it on.

 Undo the wire nuts on the black and white wires, putting the wire nuts back onto the wire not connected to the ballast as a safety measure.
 Cut the rest of the wires a few inches from the ballast, using wire cutters.

 With covers and lamps out of the way, the ballast is most normally removed by removing a small nut or screw on one end and sliding the ballast towards the screw and out from under the clips that hold the other end.